krishn20/To-DoListApp/README.md

 # **To-DoListApp**

 A To-Do List App where one can create,edit and delete tasks.
 The API and DB for the same have also been created.
+The API has been deployed as an app on Heroku.

 ### _App Features_